iambke/python-error-explainer/README.md

 You will be prompted to paste a Python error message.
 The script will:

-* Embed your input
+* Embed your input using `sentence-transformers`
-* Retrieve the most relevant error explanations
+* Retrieve the most relevant explanations using `FAISS`
-* Generate a clear explanation using the Groq LLM API
+* Generate a simplified explanation using the Groq LLM API

 ### Example

 ```
-Paste your Python error: IndexError: list index out of range
+Paste your Python error (press Enter twice to finish):
+Traceback (most recent call last):
+  File "<main.py>", line 2, in <module>
+KeyError: 'gender'

 --- Explanation ---
-This error occurs when you try to access an index in a list that doesn’t exist...
+This error means your program is trying to find something called "gender" inside a dictionary, but that "gender" isn't actually there...
 ```

 ## Notes

 * The model used for generation is `gemma2-9b-it`, queried via Groq's API.
-* Retrieval is restricted to the context provided in `errors.txt`.
-The LLM is instructed not to hallucinate.
+* Retrieval is limited to the provided `errors.txt` context to ensure factual explanations.